Torrent (Elden Ring): Features

 Torrent is first gained by the player very early in the game, when they rest at the three sites of graces in the Overworld.
 There, they are met by Melina, who, if her offered bargain is agreed to, agrees to be their Maiden, a form of guide, and presents them with the Spectral Steed Whistle.
 The whistle allows the player to immediately summon Torrent.
 Spirit springs located at fixed points in the overworld allow Torrent to jump far higher than normal, safely landing in otherwise inaccessible places.
 Torrent can be made to gallop with a button press; constantly mashing said button enables the fastest speed possible when traversing the world.
 Torrent has the ability to passively regenerate health slowly, though due to a developer oversight this has been noted as making him unable to restore his health fully in certain cases.
 The player can also restore Torrent's health immediately by using a Rowa item, or when they heal themselves using an item known as the Flask of Crimson Tears.

 In the game's lore, Torrent's provenance is unclear, but he serves as Melina's traveling companion before meeting the player.
 It is hinted that Torrent's former master is someone known to the character Ranni the Witch, who was given the Spirit Calling Bell and Lone Wolf Ashes by the same person.
 A teaser image for the Shadow of the Erdtree DLC depicts a character thought to be the demigod Miquella riding Torrent, which caused fans to speculate that he was responsible for creating the Spectral Steed Whistle, if not being Torrent's former owner.

 Torrent is completely dedicated to the player's choices, willing to follow them even in the event the player chooses the apocalyptic Frenzied Flame ending and diverges from Melina, willingly sacrificing himself to said flame.
 In this ending, Melina is seen recovering the Spectral Steed Whistle from the ruined Erdtree before the whistle burns and turns to ash.

+The appearance of Torrent typically cannot be customized outside of player mods.
+However, the Tarnished Edition of the game includes new skins called Spectral Steed Regalia obtainable throughout the game world that change Torrent's appearance and armor.
+They were later brought to the existing versions of the game via a USD $5 downloadable content pack.